bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 * `GRADLE_OPTS: '-Dorg.gradle.jvmargs="-Xmx2048m -XX:+HeapDumpOnOutOfMemoryError"'`
 * `JAVA_OPTIONS: "-Xms512m -Xmx1024m"`

-You can limit the allowed RAM the Gradle JVM process uses, which is useful if there's not enough RAM available in the system.
+You can limit the allowed RAM the Gradle JVM process uses.
+This is useful if there's not enough RAM available in the system.

 ## Emulators

-You can use our Android emulator [steps](http://www.bitrise.io/integrations) to create and boot Android emulators.
+You can use our Android emulator steps such as `AVD Manager` and `Wait for Emulator` to create and boot Android emulators.
 Let's see how!

 {% include message_box.html type="important" title="`AVD Manager` vs `Do anything with Script step`" content=" Instead of using `Do anything with Script step` to create an Android emulator, please use  `AVD Manager` Step!
 There are simply too many edge cases to cover relating to our script step, as well as the commands and working configurations change quite frequently. "%}